Typhmus/Proposal/README.md

 **DROPPED PLAYERS WIRE**

        A.   If any of the teams pick up a FA but their roster is full, then they have to drop one of their players.
-That player is then
-     put into an alternative "dropped players wire" (DPW - example) and then after the FA period for the week is over, the DPW is          available.
-The A-Teams proceed as if it was FA (lowest standings - to highest), and choose whether or not to pick up a dropped player (the team that dropped a player will not be able to pick them back up in the DPW).
+That player is then put into an alternative "dropped players wire" (DPW - example) and then after the FA period for the week is over, the DPW is available.
+            The A-Teams proceed as if it was FA (lowest standings - to highest), and choose whether or not to pick up a dropped player.
+            (The team that dropped a player will not be able to pick them back up in the DPW).
 In case the team has a full roster already when picking up a dropped player, then they must drop someone on their roster, the system repeats.
-After the
-     third week (1st FA period), whenever a player is dropped, they can only be picked up after the week's FA period is over.
+            After the third week (1st FA period), whenever a player is dropped, they can only be picked up after the week's FA period is over.

        B.   If any of the players in the DPW don't get picked up, then they get moved down to the B-Team DPW.
-The B-Team DPW will work
-     the same as the A-Team DPW, and will always happen after the B-Team FA waiver wire.
+            The B-Team DPW will work the same as the A-Team DPW, and will always happen after the B-Team FA waiver wire.

-C.   If any of the players were not picked during the B-Team DPW, then they will be automatically put onto teams in a
+       C.   If any of the players were not picked during the B-Team DPW, then they will be automatically put onto teams in a balanced manner.
-     balanced manner.
             The teams that have the most roster space will be higher priority, on top of that, the teams with the higher standings will have even higher priority.